 - Client Advocacy Operation

-This is done internally where the CX departments are listening to Clients’ convincing stories about their experience with the company’s product or service.
-A great story from one customer can inspire many, become a structured advocacy network, spotlighting the customer and company successes, and market results.
+This is done internally, where the CX departments listen to Clients’ convincing stories about their experience with the company’s product or service.
+A great story from one customer can inspire many, and become a structured advocacy network, spotlighting the customer and company successes, and market results.